nrinaudo/kantan.csv/README.md

 csv.rowsR[User]("users.csv", ',')
 ```

+Note that should you need to both read and write values of your type, you might be better served by creating a
+`RowFormat` than a `RowReader`.

 ### Reading individual cells
 All the standard mechanisms for reading a CSV row rely on instances of the `CellReader` typeclass to parse individual